turinglabsorg/datahub-learn/network-documentation/terra/enriched-apis/transaction-search.md

 Network identifier to search in.
 In this case, `terra`
 {% endapi-method-parameter %}

-{% api-method-parameter name="has\_errors" type="boolean" required=false %}
-Indicates if transaction includes any errors
-{% endapi-method-parameter %}

-{% api-method-parameter name="raw\_log" type="array" required=false %}
-RawLog transaction's log bytes.
-Format `uint8`
-{% endapi-method-parameter %}

-{% api-method-parameter name="with\_raw\_log" type="boolean" required=false %}
-Include base64 raw log from search response.
-Defaults to `false`
-{% endapi-method-parameter %}

 {% api-method-parameter name="account" type="array" required=false %}
 The account identifier to look for.
 This searches for all account IDs which exist in transaction, including senders, recipients, validators, feeders, etc.
 {% endapi-method-parameter %}

 {% api-method-parameter name="after\_height" type="integer" required=false %}